jooby-project/jooby/md/config.md

 ### [modules in reverse].[conf]

-As mentioned in the [modules](#modules) section a module might defines his own set of properties.
+As mentioned in the [modules](#modules) section a module might define his own set of properties.

 ```
   {